 I live near Denver, Colorado

-with my partner Victoria and our cat Shaggy.
-Check out our ugly Christmas family photo here.
+with my partner Victoria and our our cat Shaggy.

 I care about the planet

 and spend a lot of my time giving back to the lands that have given me so much life.
-That’s why in addition to being a Leave No Trace Aware Photographer, I volunteer my time with the Headwaters Trails Alliance & USDA Forest Service to maintain one of the many beautiful trails Colorado has to offer.
+That’s why in addition to being a Leave No Trace Aware Photographer, I volunteer my time with the Headwaters Trails Alliance & USDA Forest Service in Grand County, Colorado to maintain one of the many beautiful trails Colorado has to offer.

 I’m a bit of a nature nerd

 I love learning about the landscape I consider my “office”.
-You can expect to hear some facts from me.
+Expect to hear some dad facts.